ReactionMechanismGenerator/PyDAS/documentation/source/users/installation.rst

-The DASPK3.1 solver is subject to copyright restrictions and therefore must be downloaded separately either using the ``daspk31/download_daspk31.sh`` script or by manually unpacking the files from the daspk31 source code found on `Linda Petzold's software page <http://www.cs.ucsb.edu/~cse/software.html>`_ into the ``daspk31`` folder.
+The DASPK3.1 solver is subject to copyright restrictions and therefore must be downloaded separately either using the ``daspk31/download_daspk31.sh`` script or by manually downloading the daspk31.tgz source code found on `Linda Petzold's software page <http://www.cs.ucsb.edu/~cse/software.html>`_ into the ``daspk31`` folder.

 .. [#f1] The Fortran interfaces are exposed to Python via C, so the installer